 In June 2006, the FASB issued Interpretation No. 48, "Accounting for Uncertainty in Income Taxes-an Interpretation of FASB Statement No. 109" ("FIN 48").
 FIN 48 clarifies the accounting for uncertainty in income taxes recognized in an entity's financial statements in accordance with SFAS No. 109, "Accounting for Income Taxes," and prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 Additionally, FIN 48 provides guidance on subsequent derecognition of tax positions, financial statement classification, recognition of interest and penalties, accounting in interim periods, and disclosure and transition requirements.
 The Company adopted the provisions of FIN 48 on January 1, 2007.
 Previously, the Company had accounted for tax contingencies in accordance with Statement of Financial Accounting Standards 5, "Accounting for Contingencies".
 As required by FIN 48, the Company recognizes the financial statement benefit of a tax position only after determining that the relevant tax authority would more likely than not sustain the position following an audit.
 For tax positions meeting the more-likely-than-not threshold, the amount recognized in the financial statements is the largest benefit that has a greater than 50 percent likelihood of being realized upon ultimate settlement with the relevant tax authority.
 At the adoption date, the Company applied FIN 48 to all tax positions for which the statute of limitations remained open.
 The amount of unrecognized tax benefits as of January 1, 2007 was zero.
 There have been no material changes in unrecognized tax benefits since January 1, 2007.
-As of January 1, 2007, due to the carry forward of unutilized net operating losses and research and development credits, the Company is subject to U.S. Federal income tax examinations for the tax years 1992 through 2006, and to state income tax examinations for the tax years 1999 through 2006.
+The Company is subject to income taxes in the U.S. federal jurisdiction and various state jurisdictions.
+As of January 1, 2007, due to the carry forward of unutilized net operating losses and research and development credits, the Company is subject to U.S. Federal income tax examinations for the tax years 1999 thr

 The Company recognizes accrued interest related to unrecognized tax benefits in interest expense and penalties in operating expense.
 No amounts were accrued for the payment of interest and penalties at January 1, 2007.
 The Company's adoption of FIN 48 did not have a material effect on the Company's financial condition, results of operations or cash flows (See Note 7).